The Science-based Targets initiative (SBTi) from A to Z

 How can I join the Science-Based Targets Initiative?

 Setting a scientific emissions reduction target is a lengthy process that can take up to two and a half years.
-Understanding this process is essential if your company is to obtain SBT validation and play a major role in the fight against global warming and sustainable development.
+Understanding this process and its guidelines is essential if your company is to obtain SBT validation and play a major role in the fight against global warming and sustainable development.

 You have to go through 5 steps to obtain SBT certification.